 \section{Abstract}

-In this paper, we study the existence and uniqueness of $\mathbb{L}^p$-solutions for $p \in (1, 2)$, first for backward stochastic differential equations (BSDEs) in a general filtration that supports a Brownian motion and an independent Poisson random measure, and then for reflected BSDEs with an RCLL barrier in the same stochastic framework.
-The results are obtained under suitable $\mathbb{L}^p$-integrability conditions on the data and a stochastic-Lipschitz condition on the coefficient. \textbf{Keywords:} Backward SDEs, Reflected BSDEs, $\mathbb{L}^p$-solutions, General filtration, Stochastic Lipschitz coefficient.
+In this paper, we establish existence and uniqueness of $\mathbb{L}^p$-solutions, for $p \in (1,2)$, to reflected backward stochastic differential equations (RBSDEs) in a general filtration supporting both a Brownian motion and an independent Poisson random measure.
+Our results are derived under suitable $\mathbb{L}^p$-integrability assumptions on the data and a stochastic Lipschitz condition on the coefficient. \textbf{Keywords:} Reflected BSDEs, $\mathbb{L}^p$-solutions, general filtration, Stochastic Lipschitz coefficient.

 \textbf{MSC 2020:} 60H10, 60H15, 60H30.